FlyteWizard/project-submission/README.md

 ### Run the App

-Now that everythin is setup, you can run the app locally.
+Now that everything is setup, you can run the app locally.

 ```bash
 npm start